actions-marketplace-validations/ciellosinc_d365fo-update-model-version/README.md

-# D365FO_UpdateModelVersion
+# D365FO UpdateModelVersion action
-Update Model Version action.
+This action is using to update version in the AX Model descriptor file.